+Finance Family Placement foster carers receive a weekly fostering allowance paid directly into their bank account.
+All foster carers receive additional payments covering occasions such as Birthdays and clothing.
+Savings for children in care are arranges as per the requirements of the Local Authority and the child's Social Worker.
 Detailed information and guidance on rates and allowances are made available to each foster carer.
 All foster carers are provided with an Annual Statement.
 Foster Carers are self-employed and must seek their own advice on liability for Income Tax and National Insurance.
-Local Authorities should directly contact the agency for information pertaining to our charges for the different types of placements and support services offered.
-The agency's finances are subject to annual financial audit
+Local Authorities should directly contact our agency for information pertaining to our charges for the different types of placements and support services offered.
+Our agency's finances are subject to annual financial audit.